anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.md

 ### 8.2.1 Autoscaling
 With regards to resource autoscaling (req.gen.scl.01) it is recommended that the NFVO/VNFM manages the policy and triggers a scale-up or scale-down action based on application telemetry, event, AI, or ML etc. While the use of telemetry and alarming system can trigger a scaling operation based on resource utilisation, without application context this may not provide the granularity or reaction time required by the application.
 It is therefore suggested that an OpenStack scaling operation is called using an appropriate autoscaling web-hook by the NFVO/VNFM.

-For more information on autoscaling please see: https://docs.openstack.org/senlin/latest/scenarios/autoscaling_heat.html.
-Please note that the Senlin service is still under development with major architectural changes made in the OpenStack Ussuri release.
-It might be possible for the next version of this RA to recommend Senlin for autoscaling.
+For more information on auto-scaling please see: https://docs.openstack.org/senlin/latest/scenarios/autoscaling_heat.html.
+Please note that the OpenStack Senlin service is still under development with major architectural changes made in the OpenStack Ussuri release.
+It might be possible for the next version of this RA to recommend Senlin for auto-scaling.

 Please note: physical compute node autoscaling is out of scope.